po1sigala/live/02-Lesson-Plans/Full-Time/05-Week/02-Day/02-Day-LessonPlan.md

 * Assure students that we will cover the solution to help solidify their understanding.
 If questions remain, remind them to use office hours to get extra help!

-* Use the prompts and talking points below to review the following key (🔑) points:
+* Use the prompts and talking points (🔑) below to review the following key points:

-  * ✔️ The spread and rest operators might look very similar to you at this point, so don't be intimidated if you get them confused at first.
-We will have plenty of examples to help solidify your understanding moving forward.
+  * ✔️ Spread syntax (`...`)

+  * ✔️ Rest operator

+  * ✔️ Multiple arguments

+* Open `24-Stu_Rest_and_Spread/Solved/index.js` in your IDE and explain the following:

-  * ✔️ During this exercise we also used something called `reduce` which is used in our case to calculate the sum of an array.
-Lets look at the [MDN documentation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/Reduce) briefly before we review.
+  * 🔑 During this exercise we also used something called `reduce`, which is used in this case to calculate the sum of an array.
+Let's look at the [MDN Web Docs on reduce](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/Reduce) briefly before we review.

-* Open [Solved/index.js](../../../../01-Class-Content/09-NodeJS/01-Activities/24-Stu_Rest_and_Spread/Solved/index.js) in your IDE and explain the following:

-  * The first example we are using the spread operator copy the items in `songs` to `new_songs`.
-Much like we would be dumping out the contents of a cup, we are populating the `new_songs` array with the items in `songs`.
+  * In the first example, we are using the spread operator to copy the items in `songs` to `new_songs`.
+Much like we would be dumping out the contents of a cup, we are populating the `new_songs` array with the items in `songs`, as shown in the following code:

     ```js
     const songs = ["Creep", "Everlong", "Bulls On Parade", "Song 2", "What I Got"];